thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

 ### Resets

 A CSS reset removes all default styling from a browser, maintaining only the distinctions between inline and block elements.
-This means `<h1>` will look example like `<code>` or `<p>` and nothing will have any padding or margins unless you explicitly write something otherwise.
+This means `<h1>` will look exactly like `<code>` or `<p>` and nothing will have any padding or margins unless you explicitly write something otherwise.
 The most popular CSS reset is the [Meyer reset](http://meyerweb.com/eric/tools/css/reset/).

 Most projects should use one of these, but not both.
 It is up to you to decide whether "useful defaults" or "completely unstyled" is more useful to your project.
 Either way, they should be `<link>`ed to before any of your other stylesheets, so that any overrides you make will take precedence.